ehabAbo1994/tmdb-api-mongodb-docker/README.md

     - This project ask the user to search for a movie poster and give him the poster for this movie.
     - All this project will be in container and I will use docker-compose to use also the image of mongoDB.
     - Build a simple web app that use a API for TMDB to download the posters.
-- requirements:
-    - docker installed.
-    - API key for imdb.
-    - Code editor of your choice.